Pre-existing condition

-In the context of healthcare in the United States, a pre-existing condition is a medical condition that started before a person's health insurance went into effect.
+In the context of healthcare in the United States, a pre-existing condition is a medical condition that existed before a person's health insurance went into effect.
 Before 2014, some insurance policies would not cover expenses due to pre-existing conditions.
-These exclusions by the insurance industry were meant to cope with adverse selection by potential customers.
+These exclusions by the insurance industry were intended to mitigate adverse selection by potential customers.
 Such exclusions have been prohibited since January 1, 2014, by the Patient Protection and Affordable Care Act.

 According to the Kaiser Family Foundation, more than a quarter of adults below the age of 65 (approximately 52 million people) had pre-existing conditions in 2016.

 Definitions

 The University of Pittsburgh Medical Center defines a pre-existing condition as a "medical condition that occurred before a program of health benefits went into effect".
 J. James Rohack, president of the American Medical Association, has stated on a Fox News Sunday interview that exclusions, based upon these conditions, function as a form of "rationing" of health care.

 Conditions can be broken down into two further categories, according to Lisa Smith of Investopedia:

 Which definition may be used was sometimes regulated by state laws.
 Some states required insurance companies to use the objective standard, while others required the prudent person standard.
 10 states did not specify either definition, 21 required the "prudent person" standard, and 18 required the "objective" standard.

 According to the Kaiser Family Foundation, more than a quarter of adults below the age of 65 (approximately 52 million people) had pre-existing conditions in 2016.